ObjectiveVirtual/ZBlock/README.md

 ## Introduction

-ZBlock modifies your system hosts file by adding a lot of advertisement domains that the system must block once you click on block ADs.
+ZBlock modifies your system hosts file by adding a lot of advertisement domains that the system must block by redirecting them to a computer that doesn't exist once you click on block ADs on the UI.
 Unfortunately, this will also block legitimate websites that don't have the purpose to show any AD.

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/ObjectiveVirtual/ZBlock/releases).
-2. Unzip the downloaded file and follow the instructions on the download page to prove it's authenticity.
+2. Unzip the downloaded file and follow the instructions on the `NOTICE.txt` file to prove it's authenticity.
 3. Run the `setup.exe` file and follow the installation instructions.

 ## Usage